rcman/BPI-F3/README.md

 Working on this BPI-F3 this weekend.
 Posting my notes in the links above.
 <br>
 Building pi-u-boot now to create a new u-boot image so I can customize the k1_defconfig.
 This file should allow for me to create a menu, have more than one option for booting, different test kernels and so on.
 Plus booting from different sources like MMC and NVME.<br>
+**July 2nd**
+So I've been doing reading on U-Boot.
+It looks like I'll be writing my own config file for it.
+There is so much crap in the config file you don't need.
+It can be much shorter than what's there now.
+I'll post what  my config file looks like when I write it.